BlockchainCommons/Gordian/README.md

 * **Communication Specifications.** Further UR specifications such as envelopes and request/responses aid interoperable communication.
 * **Secure UX Designs.** UX best practices form another layer of support for the Gordian Principles.

 Please see [The Gordian Architecture](/Docs/Overview-Architecture.md) for more in-depth discussion of all the architectural elements and [Gordian Architecture Roles](/Docs/Overview-Roles.md) for examples of functions that can be partitioned within the Macro-architecture.
+Also see [Collaborative Seed Recovery (CSR) Overview](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/CSR.md) for our largest current architectual project.

 Together, these elements (in particular: a network coordinator such as Gordian Coordinator; a signing device such as Gordian Seed Tool; encoding specifications such URs; and communication specifications such as envelope, request, and response) comprise what we consider a Minimal Viable Architecture (MVA) for Gordian, and thus for safe, self-sovereign architecture.
 They're the minimum that's needed to properly support users.